 Timing and Location.

 It is understandable that the child may want to see you alone, away from others.
-The child may therefore approach you at the end of a session when everyone is going home, or may arrive deliberately early at a time when they think you will not be busy.
+The child may therefore approach you at the end of a session when everyone is going home or may arrive deliberately early at a time when they think you will not be busy.
 However, a disclosure is not just a quick chat; it will take time and usually has further consequences.
 Bear in mind that you may also need to attend to other students / children, check equipment or set up an activity – you cannot simply leave a session unattended.
 Therefore, try to arrange to speak to the child at an appropriate time.
 Location is very important.
 Although it is important to respect the child’s need for privacy, you also need to protect yourself against potential allegations.
 Do not listen to the child’s disclosure in a completely private place – try to ensure that other members of staff are present or at least nearby.

 All records should: